Looking for You

-"Looking For You" is a gospel song by Kirk Franklin from his 2005 album Hero.
+"Looking For You" is a gospel song by Kirk Franklin and the lead single from his 2005 album Hero.

 The song contains a sample from "Haven't You Heard," which was written by Patrice Rushen, Charles Mims Jr, Sheree Brown, and Freddie Washington.

+In film

+"Looking for You" was part of the soundtrack of the 2007 film Norbit, played during the closing credits.